spinnaker/spinnaker.github.io/community/contributing/releasing/index.md

   documented in a GitHub issue, please create one.
 Describe the difference between the expected and observed behavior, and include links to the commit that introduced the regression.
-Indicate to which releases you would like your fix to be considered a candidate for backporting.
+Indicate to which releases you would like your fix to be backported.
 * Include tests validating the regression and the fix.
 The first commit of your patch pull request should add test coverage that demonstrates the existence of the bug and exercises all code paths potentially impacted by your fix.